techlead95/questions-game/DECISIONS.md

 * Implemented event subscription with a transient update to prevent re-rendering components on new events.
 For instance, in `GameReadyPage`, it navigates to `GamePlayPage` upon receiving `game_start` without rerendering `GameReadyPage` whenver new event is received.
 * Managed state of active game in the store, as it needs to be shared between different pages.
 * Managed state of the games list in the store, as it needs to be updated whenever a new event is received, even if `GameListPage` is not rendered.
-* Managed state of question and answer locally in `GamePlayPage` as it is temporary state that doesn't to be shared or persisted.
+* Managed states of question and answer locally in `GamePlayPage` as they are temporary states that don't need to be shared or persisted.

 ### File Stucture
 * components: Contains reusable components, distinct from pages with assigned routes.